Janowoj/simple-components/README.md

 // If we don't want to clutter our mapping function, we can create eventhandler function outside of the mapping function:

+# Icons:

+// To render icons from the react-icons library we will declare a variable called icon.
+// Inside span element we will use ternary operator to render the icon.

+// Import the icon:

+import { IconName } from "react-icons/go";

+# Tailwind CSS:

+// Adding classnames to the different elements.